amoh-godwin/Python-gui-book/slots.md

-So using it with our base app code, we should have:
+So using it with a base app code, we should have:

 main.py